jeapostrophe/ceal/README.md

 + m[y]` and `btoi` would be replaced with something like `cast(uint64)(x)` which reads 8 bytes from the memory starting at `x`.

+A few other TEAL concepts would be adjusted too.
+For example, we would remove "keys" as a concept in global/local storage and the thing corresponding to `app_global_get` would either be a specific region of the heap that would be memory mapped (so changes are automatically set at the end of the program) or it would be `app_global_copy` and would copy the memory starting at a pointer.
+The second is probably better if there will eventually be many "pages" of global memory and it would be more "symmetric" with a `app_local_copy` that read the state of a specific account.

 # Cost accounting

 It is trivial to compute a worst-case execution time by computing the maximum